HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 ## <a name="PersonalIdentifiableInformation"></a>Personal Identifiable Information
 Any information about an individual maintained by an agency, including:
- · information that can be used to distinguish or trace an individual's identity, such as name, social security number, date and place of birth, mother's maiden name, or biometric records; and
+ - information that can be used to distinguish or trace an individual's identity, such as name, social security number, date and place of birth, mother's maiden name, or biometric records; and
- · any other information that can be linked to an individual, such as medical, educational, financial, and employment information.
+ - any other information that can be linked to an individual, such as medical, educational, financial, and employment information.

 ## <a name="PhysicalConfigurationAudit"></a>Physical Configuration Audit
-Inspection by a [voting system [test](#test) lab](#VotingSystemTestLab) (VSTL) that compares the [voting system](#votingsystem) components submitted for [certification testing](#certificationtesting) to the manufacturer’s technical documentation and confirms that the documentation submitted meets the national certification requirements.
+Inspection by a [voting system [test](#test) lab](#VotingSystemTestLab) (VSTL) that compares the [voting system](#votingsystem) components submitted for [certification testing](#certificationtesting) to the manufacturerâ€™s technical documentation and confirms that the documentation submitted meets the national certification requirements.
 Includes witnessing the executable system being built to ensure that the certified release is built from the tested components.

 ## <a name="politicalsubdivision"></a>political subdivision
 Any unit of government, such as counties, cities, school districts, and water and conservation districts having authority to hold elections for public offices or on [ballot](#ballot) issues.